jasonge27/picasso/README.md

 ## Power of Nonconvex Penalties

-L1 penalized regression (LASSO) is a useful tool for feature selection.
-However when you use LASSO in very noisy setting, especially when some columns in your data have strong colinearity, LASSO tends to give biased estimator due to the penalty term.
+L1 penalized regression (LASSO) is a useful tool for feature selection but it tends to give very biased estimator due to the penalty term.
 As demonstrated in the example below, the lowest estimation error among all the lambdas computed is as high as **16.41%**.

 ```R
 > set.seed(2016)